 In November 2003, The Tyee began its swim upstream against the media trends of our day.
 We're independent and not owned by any big corporation.
 We're dedicated to publishing lively, informative news and views, not dumbed down fluff.
 We, like the tyee salmon for which we're named, roam free and go where we wish.

 Ten years later, the Canadian media ecosystem is a little bit healthier.
 We've helped revive old-style, long-form reporting and shed light on the stories and solutions big media ignores.
 Our writers are some of the best in the country.
 Together, we've broken major stories and won major awards.
 The Tyee is now a widely read and respected platform for the forward-thinking, fact-based conversation our province and country desperately need to have.
+To read a timeline of highlights of The Tyee's first ten years, click here.

 Our readers helped us get here.
 Hundreds of thousands of people across the province, country and globe visit The Tyee every month, including influentials and policymakers who have cited our stories in provincial and federal legislatures.
 The Tyee has earned praise from Margaret Atwood, Douglas Coupland, Lawrence Martin, and several other recognizable Canadians.
 Even so, our most loyal readers are ordinary people deeply invested in the public debates that shape our day.
 The Tyee is proud to have informed and hosted such debates for 10 years now.
 We look forward to 10 more.